jaclu/tmux-menus/docs/Caching.md

 Purely static menus that have been cached typically renders in < 0.01 seconds on reasnably modern systems.
-Enabling a log_file will print render times for each menu
+Enabling a log_file will print render times for each menu displayed.

 ## Scripts environment

 When a menu script is started only a minimal env is loaded, the full support env is only loaded when needed.
-All to cut down overhead.
+All to cut down on overhead.
 This minimal env is enough to display cached static content.

 Dynamic content will be slightly slower, since it has to be generated each time,